 Substance Abuse Treatment Courts Work

-Courts that aim to stop drug abuse and related criminal activity of offenders through court-directed treatment and rehab drug rehabilitation programmes.
+Courts that aim to stop drug abuse and related criminal activity.
+Certainly for offenders through court-directed treatment and rehab drug rehabilitation programmes.

 How do they work?

-• The Court’s multi-disciplinary justice and healthcare systems team—led by the judge as a leader among equals—oversees each participant’s progress throughout.
+- The Court’s multi-disciplinary justice and healthcare systems team.
+Also led by the judge as a leader among equals.
+He or she oversees each participant’s progress throughout.

-• Compliance is objectively monitored by frequent substance-abuse testing.
-Compliance is rewarded and non-compliance sanctioned.
+- Compliance is objectively monitored by frequent substance-abuse testing.
+This compliance is rewarded and non-compliance sanctioned.

-• Successful completion may lead to, e.g., suspension or dismissal of the criminal case, non-custodial sentence or probation.
+- Successful completion leads to, e.g., suspension or dismissal of the criminal case, non-custodial sentence or probation.

-• Recidivism or serious programme non-compliance usually leads to expulsion.
+- Recidivism or serious programme non-compliance leads to expulsion.
 The offender is then dealt with in the traditional criminal justice system.

 Do they all work the same way?